 Artist, curator, educator, and writer; Founding Director of the MA in Critical Craft Studies at Warren Wilson College, North Carolina; Director and Co-Founder of Critical Craft Forum.

 Tg: Transitions in Kiln-Glass offers $25,000 in prizes in the form of Bullseye gift cards or credit, and representation in a full-color exhibition catalog.
-Select finalists will be included in an exhibition at Bellevue Arts Museum, Washington, opening in January 2022.
+Select finalists will be included in exhibitions at Bellevue Arts Museum, Washington, and Pittsburgh Glass Center.
 The jurors will determine the recipients of the following awards.
 All finalists are eligible for the Gold, Silver, and Bronze Awards.

 Gold Award | $5000 gift card

 Architectural Award | 1st place: $3000 gift card | 2nd place: $1500 gift card